nobletk/gowc/README.md

 /tmp/bin/gowc [OPTIONS] [FILE]
 ```

-Or you can use `cat` to pipe the content of the file into the tool via stdin like:
+Or you can use `cat` to pipe the content of the file into the tool via stdin:

 ```shell
 cat [FILE] | gowc [OPTIONS]